Ct19880404/gitfirstuse/README.md

 # gitfirstuse
-hello everyone  this is the first time  i use git
+hello everyone  this is the first time  i use gid try to gid pull